 Whenever nature encounters a problem, a propelling force comes to the rescue.
 Well, it’s the same with the financial industry.
-Inflation, government control and manipulation, security and are threats to everyone’s savings.
-To abate it, nature sent its own crusader with unknown identity, going by the identity Satoshi Nakatoma.
+Inflation, government control and manipulation, and security are threats to everyone’s savings.
+To abate it, nature sent its own crusader with unknown identity, going by the name Satoshi Nakamota.
 He brainstormed the idea of bitcoin and presented it in his paper “Bitcoin: A Peer-to-Peer Electronic Cash System”.
 The implications of this invention are far-reaching than the realms of economics and finance.

 What is Bitcoin?